 If they don’t, they will simply replace the watch, but that usually a sort of hassle that not every first buyer of a luxury (and at $1000 USD it is a luxury) watch is ready for.
 Honestly, I don’t know about Deep Blue’s quality control process, I am just telling you that in this price range you always have to hope for the best.
-It’s really not the well-advertised brand on the dial that allows brands like Omega, IWC and Rolex to be offered with higher four- (and often higher five-figure) tags and still sold by tens of thousands pieces per year.
+It’s not the well-advertised brand name on the dial that allows brands like Omega, IWC and Rolex to be offered with higher four- (and often higher five-figure) tags and still sold by tens of thousands pieces per year.
 I mean, just be prepared.

 Photos: Deep Blue